tikv/community/GOVERNANCE.md

 ## Approving PRs

-Unless otherwise requested by Maintainers, PRs may be merged after receiving at least two approvals from Reviewers or higer roles.
+Unless otherwise requested by Maintainers, PRs may be merged after receiving at least two approvals (LGTMs) from Reviewers or more previliged role from the relevant SIGs.

 ## Decision making and voting